 "This program is a promising opportunity for faculty development.
 Whether instructors want to improve their interaction with students, their use of technology, or their communication style, faculty members should consider the Teaching Partners program."

-Participating in classroom observation, both as an observer and as the one being observed, can be a helpful practice for instructors at all stages of career.
+Participating in classroom observation, both as an observer and as the one being observed, can be a helpful practice for instructors at all stages of their careers.

 Teaching Partners is a voluntary, confidential opportunity for instructors who want to enhance their teaching through peer observation and feedback.
 Trained faculty mentors and instructional designers meet with interested instructors in a pre-observation meeting, observation of a class session, and post-observation follow-up meeting.
 Individualized feedback is provided in a collegial atmosphere based on questions or concerns identified by the instructor being observed.
-The program is built on principles of respect, collegiality, and mutual sharing that benefits both parties.
+All observations will issue feedback based on instructor knowledge, organization, skills and techniques, communication, and student performance.
+The program is built on principles of respect, collegiality, and mutual sharing that benefit both parties.